Georgia Flood

 Georgia Flood is an Australian film, television and theatre actress.
 She is known for her roles in Tangle, House Husbands and Wentworth.
-In 2014, Flood starred in ANZAC Girls as Alice Ross-King.
-The role led to a nomination for Best Actress in a Miniseries at the Golden Nymph Awards.
+In 2014, Flood starred in ANZAC Girls as Alice Ross-King for which she received a nomination for Best Actress in a Miniseries at the Golden Nymph Awards.

 Early life and education

-Georgia Flood was born in on Phillip Island, Victoria.
+Georgia Flood was born on Phillip Island, Victoria.
 The soprano Alexandra Flood is her sister and the author Morris West is her grand-uncle.
 For six years she attended a school in Dubai.
 After moving to Melbourne when she was 12 years old, she began attending Methodist Ladies' College, where she graduated in 2010.
 Flood knew that she wanted to act from an early age.
 After signing with a talent agency, she appeared in various advertisements.
 She then studied at the L'École Internationale de Théâtre Jacques Lecoq in Paris and at the 16th Street Actors Studio in Melbourne.